 3. Multiple Angles

 While some processes (i.e. brake forming) might be able to form a single 90° angle, they just can’t keep up with roll forming when it comes to multiple bends that do not form perfect right angles.
-That would require the creation and installation of separate tools with all those different angular shapes to get nice sharp bends.
+That would require the creation and installation of separate tools with all those different angular shapes to get sharp bends.

 “Air bending” with a single “knife” punch on a brake press could also be used.
 However, your bends would have a generously large radius.